Club Deportivo San Lorenzo de Almagro

 Club Deportivo San Lorenzo de Almagro (sometimes referred as San Lorenzo) is a Peruvian football club, playing in the city of Chiclayo, Lambayeque, Peru.

 History

 The Club Deportivo San Lorenzo de Almagro was founded on March 28, 1928.
 The club name is in honor of the Argentine sports club San Lorenzo de Almagro.

-In the 1969 Copa Perú, the club classified to the National Stage, but was eliminated when finished in 3rd place.
+In the 1969 Copa Perú, the club qualified to the National Stage, but was eliminated when it finished in 3rd place.

-In the 2014 Copa Perú, the club classified to the Provincial Stage, but was eliminated by Unión Atahualpa.
+In the 2014 Copa Perú, the club qualified to the Provincial Stage, but was eliminated by Unión Atahualpa.

 Rivalries

 San Lorenzo de Almagro has had a long-standing rivalry with local club Boca Juniors de Chiclayo.